wrml/wrml/README.md

     java -DwrmlConfiguration=../config/filesystem-wrml.json -classpath "target/wrml-cli.jar" org.wrml.werminal.Werminal -unix

+Werminal starts by dispaying the splash screen (shown below).
+From here you may press any key to start interacting with WRML.

 <p align="center">
   <img src="doc/README/Werminal-001.png" width="90%"/>
 </p>

 For more information about running Werminal, see <a href="./cli/README.md">the Werminal /cli project README.</a>

-For those having problems starting WRML, please confirm that the WRML configuration file is using the correct "slash" leaning direction for the folder/directory paths match the conventions of your OS.
+If you have problems starting Werminal, please confirm that the WRML configuration file is using the correct "slash" leaning direction for the folder/directory paths match the conventions of your OS.
 In WRML config files, the "/" forward slash should work cross-platform.

 ##A Quick Tour of Werminal##
 This section will walk through a simple example of using Werminal to demonstrate WRML's modeling features.
 Specifically, in this tour we will:

 1. Design a new schema
-  * Create a new schema, named **Test**
+  * Create a new schema, named **Demo**
   * Save our new schema to disk, using the "File" service
   * Load our new schema as a java class
 2. Create model instances of new schema type
-  * Create a new instance of **Test**
+  * Create a new instance of **Demo**
   * Save the model instance to disk
   * Exit Werminal, then re-launch and re-open the saved demo instance